fflory/databricks_genai_hackathon/README.md

   2. Wrap the LangGraph agent with MLflow `ChatAgent` to ensure compatibility with Databricks features.
   3. Manually test the multi-agent system's output.
   4. Log and deploy the multi-agent system.
+- [langgraph-multiagent-genie-pat](notebooks/langgraph-multiagent-genie-pat.ipynb) is the newest version for the docs, see [GenAI agents](https://docs.databricks.com/aws/en/generative-ai/agent-framework/multi-agent-genie). the agent works with the Genie Space.

 ## Disclaimer